fenago/pytest-quick-start-guide/testing-with-pytest/Lab_3.md

     assert some_data == 42
 ```

-The @pytest.fixture() decorator is used to tell pytest that a function is a fixture.
+- The @pytest.fixture() decorator is used to tell pytest that a function is a fixture.
-When you include the fixture name in the parameter list of a test function,
-pytest knows to run it before running the test.
-Fixtures can do work, and can
-also return data to the test function.
+=

-The test test_some_data() has the name of the fixture, some_data, as a parameter.
-pytest will see this and look for a fixture with this name.
-Naming is significant
+- The test test_some_data() has the name of the fixture, some_data, as a parameter. pytest will see this and look for a fixture with this name.
-in pytest. pytest will look in the module of the test for a fixture of that name.
-It will also look in conftest.py files if it doesn’t find it in this file.

 #### Pre-reqs:
 - Google Chrome (Recommended)